webim/webim-client-sdk-ios/README.md

 Methods examples:
 `send(message:)` – send message,
-`rateOperatorWith(id:,byRating:)` – rate operator,
+`rateOperatorWith(id:byRating:)` – rate operator,
 `closeChat()` – close chat.

 ### MessageTracker

-`new(messageTracker:)`  method by `MessageStream` object creates `MessageTracker` object, which can be used to control a message stream inside an app.
+`newMessageTracker(messageListener:)`  method by `MessageStream` object creates `MessageTracker` object, which can be used to control a message stream inside an app.

-E.g. `getNextMessages(byLimit:,completion:)` method requests a certain amount of messages from the history.
+E.g. `getNextMessages(byLimit:completion:)` method requests a certain amount of messages from the history.

 Methods descriptions can be found inside **MessageTracker.swift** file.

 ### MessageListener

 `MessageListener` protocol describes methods which can help to track changes in the message stream.
-An app must have a class which implements this protocol methods: `added(message:,after:)`, `removed(message:)`, `removedAllMessages()`, `changed(message:,to:)`.
+An app must have a class which implements this protocol methods: `added(message:after:)`, `removed(message:)`, `removedAllMessages()`, `changed(message:to:)`.
 This methods are called automatically when new message is added, a message is deleted, all messages are deleted and a message is changed respectively.

 Full methods descriptions can be found inside **MessageListener.swift** file.